 A 3.8% Medicare contribution tax is imposed on the "net investment income" of individuals, estates and trusts to the extent their income exceeds certain threshold amounts.
-For this purpose, net investment income generally includes taxable dividends, including any capital gain dividends paid by the fund, and net gains recognized on the sale, redemption or exchange of shares of the fund.

-If you invest right before the fund pays a dividend, you'll be getting some of your investment back as a dividend, which may be taxable to you.
-You can avoid this by investing after the fund pays a dividend.
+For this purpose, net investment income generally includes taxable dividends, including any capital gain dividends paid by a fund, and net gains recognized on the sale, redemption or exchange of shares of a fund.
+If you invest right before a fund pays a dividend, you'll be getting some of your investment back as a dividend, which may be taxable to you.
+You can avoid this by investing after a fund pays a dividend.
 In tax-advantaged accounts you generally do not need to worry about this.

-If the fund's distributions exceed its current and accumulated earnings and profits, the excess will be treated for federal income tax purposes as a tax-free return of capital to the extent of your basis in your shares and thereafter as a capital gain.
+If a fund's distributions exceed its current and accumulated earnings and profits, the excess will be treated for federal income tax purposes as a tax-free return of capital to the extent of your basis in your shares and thereafter as a capital gain.
 Because a return of capital distribution reduces the basis of your shares, a return of capital distribution may result in a higher capital gain or a lower capital loss when you sell your shares held in a taxable account.

-Corporations are taxed at the same rates on ordinary income and capital gains but may be eligible for a dividends received deduction to the extent of the amount of eligible dividends received by the fund from domestic corporations for the taxable year, provided certain holding period and other requirements are met.
+Corporations are taxed at the same rates on ordinary income and capital gains but may be eligible for a dividends received deduction to the extent of the amount of eligible dividends received by a fund from domestic corporations for the taxable year, provided certain holding period and other requirements are met.
+DWS Emerging Markets Equity Fund, DWS Emerging Markets Fixed Income Fund and DWS Latin America Equity Fund do not expect a significant portion of their distributions to be eligible for the dividends received deduction.